 - South Dakota State Reserves Laws

-- Coin Shops South Dakota
+- Coin Shops in South Dakota

 South Dakota State Sales Tax Laws?

 South Dakota has started the process of freeing gold and silver from bureaucratic shackles.

 According to the Statute 10-45-110 of the South Dakota Codified Laws, there is an "exemption for sales of coins, currency, or bullion."

 Bullion is defined as "any bar, ingot, or commemorative medallion of gold, silver, platinum, palladium, or a combination of these metals where the value of the metal depends on its content and not the form."

 Coins and currency is defined as "any coins or currency made of gold, silver, or other metal or paper which is or has been used as legal tender."